geographika/getting-started-with-mapserver/workshop/content/docs/advanced/sld.md

 # Styled Layer Descriptor (SLD) in MapServer

+!!! warning

+    This page is currently in a draft form.

 ## Overview

 Styled Layer Descriptor (SLD) is an OGC standard used for describing styles.
 SLD files are written in XML.